-This month a study from St. Louis University shows that a low-carbohydrate, high-fat (LCHF) ketogenic diet impairs performance in sports that require speed (The J of Sports Med and Phys Fit, April 4, 2018).
+A study from St. Louis University showed that a low-carbohydrate, high-fat (LCHF) ketogenic diet impairs performance in sports that require speed (The J of Sports Med and Phys Fit, April 4, 2018).
 Most other studies come to the same conclusion (The Journal of Physiology, December 23, 2016).

 On a low-carbohydrate diet, you can't train very fast and you can't move as fast in races.
 Your body uses primarily carbohydrates and fats, and a small amount of protein, to supply you with energy when you exercise.
 A ketogenic diet means that you try to get your body to use fat as the prime energy source for your muscles.
 To do this, you must restrict carbohydrates and protein.
 Carbohydrates are just sugars in singles and chains, and they provide sugar to power your muscles.
 If you eat a lot of protein, your liver uses gluconeogenesis to convert protein to sugar and thus you are not on a low-sugar ketogenic diet.
 When your body is forced to use mostly fat for energy, the fat is converted to ketones that can also be used to fuel your muscles.